hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/add_your_parallel.md

 define a new class and set it in your configuration file.
 To define your own way of creating process groups, you can follow the steps below to create a new distributed initialization.

-1. Add your parallel mode in `colossalai.context.parallel_mode.ParallelMode`.
+1. Add your parallel mode in `colossalai.legacy.context.parallel_mode.ParallelMode`.
     ```python
     class ParallelMode(Enum):
         GLOBAL = 'global'